AbdelMfossa/lightinvestigation/README.md

 # lightinvestigation
-The first software of digital investigation in cameroon
+The first software of digital investigation in Cameroon